placematters-decision-lab/crowdgauge/README.md

 ## Status
 CrowdGauge is not 100% complete, but it is ready for alpha testing.
 Please see the [installation instructions](https://github.com/placematters-decision-lab/crowdgauge/wiki/Installation-Instructions-on-NodeJitsu) for more information.

+## Getting Started
+You can get started

+## Documentation
+Documentation is currently being built and can be found in the ```doc``` directory.
+Learn more about:
+- the architecture
+- local setup

+## Contributing